fmateoc/JsSqueak/README.md

 As far as the plugins are concerned, although they are also generated (with some overrides), they require more effort and they do not change with the image - they are very slowly moving targets.
-So, instead of requiring that all the users build a VMMaker image to generate the plugins, I have published the already generated plugins, alongside the changesets required for building the plugins.
+So, instead of requiring that all the users build a VMMaker image to generate the plugins, I have published the already generated plugins, alongside the changesets required for generating them.
 Some basic instructions:
 1. open a clean 4.5 image (this is what was used for the original VMMakerJS)
 2. load update-dtl.21 from the VMMaker repo in Monticello - this contains the original VMMakerJS
 3. load the changeset Common-pre from Squeak/common